-For students who earned an undergraduate degree outside of the Whiting School of Engineering or the Krieger School of Arts and Sciences, no coursework completed before the undergraduate degree was conferred can be applied to a Whiting School of Engineering master's degree, regardless of whether that course was applied to the undergraduate degree.
+For students who earned an undergraduate degree outside of the Whiting School of Engineering or the Krieger School of Arts and Sciences, coursework completed before the undergraduate degree was conferred can only be applied to a Whiting School of Engineering master's degree if evidence is provided by the degree-granting institution that the course was not applied to the undergraduate degree, and with advisor approval.

-MASTER'S-MASTER'S DOUBLE COUNTING COURSEWORK APPLIED TO A MASTER'S DEGREE

-Students pursuing (1) a Whiting School of Engineering master's and a master's from any JHU school simultaneously, (2) a Whiting School of Engineering master's after having earned a master's from any JHU school, or (3) a Whiting School of Engineering master's degree after having earned a master's degree from another institution, may double-count either two semester-length courses or three quarter-length courses across two master's programs, as long as the courses are equivalent to the graduate-level or higher in Whiting School of Engineering full-time graduate programs.
+MASTER'S-MASTER'S DOUBLE COUNTING COURSEWORK APPLIED TO A MASTER'S DEGREE ously, (2) a Whiting School of Engineering master's after having earned a master's from any JHU school, or (3) a Whiting School of Engineering master's degree after having earned a master's degree from another institution, may double-count either two semester-length courses or three guarter-length courses across two master's programs, as long as the courses are equivalent to the graduate-level or higher in Whiting School of Engineering full-time graduate programs.
 The student must receive approval from both master's degree program faculty advisors if both sets of degree requirements will be completed at the same time.
-For a student to double-count coursework from two master's degrees whose requirements are met at different times, the student must obtain only the approval of the faculty advisor in the program to be finished second.
+For a student to doublecount coursework from two master's degrees whose requirements are met at different times, the student must obtain only the approval of the faculty advisor in the program to be finished second.
 Individual graduate programs reserve the right to enforce stricter policies.